-There are currently no other paid positions available at The Arts Village, please do keep an eye out as we do periodically list positions and targeted internships on this page.
+There are currently no paid positions available at The Arts Village.
+Please do keep an eye out as we do periodically list positions and targeted internships on this page.

 Internship Programme 2018

 May 2018 – Hana Seo – [Arts Administration 1 – Internship for Migrant Jobseekers]

 July 2018 – Glenys Courtney-Strachan – [Public Programmes – Internship for Art/Design Students/Graduates]

 Our Tips for Job Seekers:

 1. We know finding roles (particularly entry roles) in arts administration and community arts organisations can sometimes be challenging.
 The roles don’t seem to come up often, and the application process for this can be extremely competitive.
 Here are a few of our tips for job seekers:

 2. Network, mingle and meet people.
 If you are wanting to find work in a specific geographical location, it can be really handy to get to know the area and those already working in the creative community sector.
 Attending openings and networking events (or just popping in and introducing yourself) is a great way to develop your own knowledge about the needs and aspirations of a particular community.

 4. When applying, write your cover letter/CV based on what the organisation wants.
 If they are looking for someone to do administration, don’t spend 75% of your pitch on your curation skills.
 Bonus skills are great to bring into a role but focus what you are applying for when making your first application.
 An application is a great way for a potential employer to get to know you, and just like in face-to-face, too much information can be a little overwhelming.
 Make sure you include relevant work experience and talk about things you are passionate about.
 But don’t go on for more than a single page.
 Think about what you really want to showcase about yourself and make sure it stands out.